rjframe/b2-client/README.md

 * `with_hyper`
 * `with_isahc` (soon)

+This list will eventually use the lower-level client libraries instead (e.g., h1 and h2 instead of hyper).

 Surf is currently selected by default.
 To use a different backend, supply the `--no-default-features` flag as well as the feature for the backend you desire.

-Once arbitrary backends are fully supported, you'll simply need to implement the `HttpClient` trait to use your HTTP client.
+Once arbitrary backends are fully supported, you'll simply need to implement the `HttpClient` trait to use an alternative HTTP client.

 ### Testing